 The ground fault breaker does not protect the 230 V socket (alternating current)/electrical installation.

-Control unit LEDLED (Light Emitting Diode) lamp.
+Control unit LEDLED (Light Emitting Diode) lamps.